aadishagr/hokagehub.github.io/content/posts/ring_attention_bpt.md

 Blockwise computation extends beyond self-attention and can be applied to the feed-forward network as well.
 For each query block, after iterating over the key and value blocks, the feed-forward network is computed along with a residual connection, completing the attention and feed-forward network computation for that query block.
 This approach means the model processes the feed-forward network on intermediate blocks rather than the entire sequence, resulting in memory savings.
 The computation for a query block is as follows:
 ![Equation - FFN](https://raw.githubusercontent.com/aadishagr/hokagehub.github.io/refs/heads/main/content/docs/assets/images/ringatten/ffn.png#center)

+### **Model Division into Blocks**
+The transformer model is divided into blocks, where each block typically consists of one or more layers of the transformer (e.g., self-attention layers, feedforward layers).
+For example, a 12-layer transformer might be divided into 4 blocks, with each block containing 3 layers.

+### **Parallel Processing of Blocks**
+Instead of processing the entire sequence through all layers sequentially, the input sequence is processed in parallel across the blocks.
+Each block operates on a different segment of the input sequence simultaneously, allowing for parallel computation.

+### **Communication Between Blocks**
+Since the blocks are processed in parallel, there needs to be a mechanism for communication between the blocks to ensure that information flows correctly through the model.
+This is typically achieved through inter-block communication layers, which allow the blocks to exchange information.

+### **Gradient Computation and Backpropagation**
+During training, gradients are computed for each block independently, and then aggregated to update the model parameters.
+Techniques like gradient checkpointing may be used to manage memory and computational efficiency during backpropagation.

+### **Synchronization**
+After parallel processing, the outputs from the different blocks are synchronized to produce the final output of the model.
+This synchronization step ensures that the model behaves as if it were processed sequentially, even though the computation was done in parallel.

 ### **Limitation of BPT**
 While BPT significantly reduces memory demands in Transformers, it still faces a major challenge when scaling up context length due to the need to store the output of each layer.
 This storage is essential because self-attention inherently involves interactions among all elements (n-to-n interactions).
 For instance, processing 100 million tokens with a batch size of 1 requires over 1000GB of memory, even for a modest model with a hidden size of 1024.
 In contrast, modern GPUs and TPUs typically offer less than 100GB of high-bandwidth memory (HBM).